OAGi/Score/docs/user_guide/index.rst

    insensitive.
 To use these filters:

-   -  Enter a search string in the *DEN* (the name of the core component), *Definition* or *Module* field and click “Search” button.
+   -  Enter a search string in the *DEN* (the name of the core component), *Definition* or *Module* field and click "Search" button.
 Note that search strings entered in three fields are treated as having an AND logical relationship.

    -  It is important to note that the DEN is stored in space-separated format (while the XML schema or other expressions of the standard may have the name formatted in camel case).
-For example, type in “Employee Count” instead of “EmployeeCount”.
-In addition, “ID” is stored as “Identifier” in DEN.
+For example, type in "Employee Count" instead of "EmployeeCount".
+In addition, "ID" is stored as "Identifier" in DEN.

    -  The *Definition* field allows you to find a core component whose definition matches the input string.
 The content in the Definition